dnav/dynlink/draft-ietf-core-dynlink.md

 When using multiple resource bindings (e.g. multiple Observations of resource) with different bands, consideration should be given to the resolution of the resource value when setting sequential bands.
 For example: Given BandA (Abmn=10, Bbmx=20) and BandB (Bbmn=21, Bbmx=30).
 If the resource value returns an integer then notifications for values between and inclusive of 10 and 30 will be triggered.
 Whereas if the resolution is to one decimal point (0.1) then notifications for values 20.1 to 20.9 will not be triggered.

 The use of the notification band minimum and maximum allow for a synchronization whenever a change in the resource value occurs.
 Theoretically this could occur in-line with the server internal sample period for the determining the resource value.
 Implementors SHOULD consider the resolution needed before updating the resource, e.g. updating the resource when a temperature sensor value changes by 0.001 degree versus 1 degree.

+The initiation of a link binding can be delegated from a client to a link state machine implementation, which can be an embedded client or a configuration tool.
+Implementation considerations have to be given to how to monitor transactions made by the configuration tool with regards to link bindings, as well as any errors that may arise with establishing link bindings as well as with established link bindings.

 Security Considerations   {#Security}
 =======================
-The initiation of a link binding can be delegated from a client to a link state machine implementation, which can be an embedded client or a configuration tool.
-Consequently, consideration has to be given to what kinds of security credentials the the state machine needs to be configured with, and what kinds of access control lists client implementations should possess, so that transactions on creating link bindings and handling error conditions can be processed by the state machine.
+Consideration has to be given to what kinds of security credentials the state machine of a configuration tool or an embedded client needs to be configured with, and what kinds of access control lists client implementations should possess, so that transactions on creating link bindings and handling error conditions can be processed by the state machine.

-An implementation of a client needs to be prepared to deal with responses to a request that differ from what is specified in this specification.
-A server implementing what the client thinks is a resource with one of these interface descriptions could return malformed representations and response codes either by accident or maliciously.
-A server sending maliciously malformed responses could attempt to take advantage of a poorly implemented client for example to crash the node or perform denial of service.

 IANA Considerations
 ===================